WOODBURY HISTORICAL TOURS

 Itinerary (subject to change)

-AUGUST 23 (Sunday): board the van for long our journey.
-Stops on this day will include the monuments for the battles of Spokane Plains, and Four Lakes (from the Coeur d'Alene War of 1858, the second phase of the Yakima War), the Qualchan Hanging Site on Latah Creek, Treaty Site, and the Steptoe Battlefield.
-Lunch in Lewiston, Idaho.
-After lunch stops: Nez Percé National Historical Park, and Fort Lapwai.
-Overnight accommodations in Lewiston, Idaho.
+Initial stops on this day will include the rarely-visited monuments for the battles of Spokane Plains, and Four Lakes (from the Coeur d'Alene War of 1858, the second phase of the Yakima War), the Qualchan Hanging Site on Latah Creek, Treaty Site, and the Steptoe Battlefield.
+Afternoon stops: Nez Percé National Historical Park, and Fort Lapwai.
+Overnight: Hampton Inn in Lewiston, Idaho.

-AUGUST 24 (Monday): Stops include: the Battle of Cottonwood (Nez Percé National Historical Park), the Rains (Raines) Massacre, Foster Grave, Brave 17 marker, Nez Percé camp at Tolo Lake, the Battle of White Bird Canyon, Clearwater Battlefield.
-Overnight accommodations in Orofino, Idaho.
+Stops include: the Battle of Cottonwood (Nez Percé National Historical Park), the Rains (Raines) Massacre, Foster Grave, Brave 17 marker, Nez Percé camp at Tolo Lake, the Battle of White Bird Canyon, Clearwater Battlefield.
+Overnight at the Helgeson Place Hotel & Suites, in Orofino, Idaho.

-AUGUST 25 (Tuesday): Stops include Nez Percé at Weippe Prairie, Nez Percé Origin—Coyote vs. Monster, the Attack on Looking Glass Camp, Kooskia, Lolo Pass and Packer Meadow, and Fort Fizzle.
-Overnight accommodations in Lolo, Montana.
+Stops include Nez Percé at Weippe Prairie, Nez Percé Origin—Coyote vs. Monster, the Attack on Looking Glass Camp, Kooskia, Lolo Pass and Packer Meadow, and Fort Fizzle.
+Overnight accommodations at the Days Inn by Wyndham in Lolo, Montana.
+Image: Chief Looking Glass, Nez Percé.
+1871.
+Albumen silver print.
+Photo by William Henry Jackson.
+Denver Art Museum.

-AUGUST 26 (Wednesday): this day we'll travel up the Bitterroot Valley, Stevensville, Corvallis, Ross Hole, Big Hole Battlefield, Bannack State Park.
-Overnight accommodations in Dillon, Montana.
+On this day we'll travel up the Bitterroot Valley, Stevensville, Corvallis, Ross Hole, Big Hole Battlefield [battlefield tour and Visitor Center exhibits, Bannack State Park [ghost town].
+Overnight accommodations at the Super 8 by Wyndham in Dillon, Montana.
+Image: Big Hole Battlefield

-AUGUST 27 (Thursday): first stop, grave of Samuel Glass, frontier soldier, then off to the Camas Meadows Battlefield, Henry's Lake, Nez Percé on the Madison River.
-Overnight accommodations at the Grant Village Lodge, Yellowstone National Park.
+First stop, grave of Samuel Glass, frontier soldier, then we’re off to the Camas Meadows Battlefield, Henry's Lake, Nez Percé on the Madison River.
+Overnight lodging at the Grant Village Lodge, Yellowstone National Park.
+Image: Camas Meadows battlefield.

-AUGUST 30 (Sunday): tour Little Bighorn Battlefield: Reno's approach and Valley Fight, and all stops on the battlefield proper.
+We’ll tour Little Bighorn Battlefield: Reno's approach and Valley Fight, and hopefully all stops on the battlefield proper.
+(Note: we do not yet know whether the new visitor center will be completed by then.)
 Lunch at the Custer Battlefield Trading Post & Cafe (Indian tacos! including in your registration); depart battlefield at 2:00 p.m.
-Overnight accommodations in Lewistown, Montana.
+Overnight accommodations at the Super 8 by Wyndham in Lewistown, Montana.

 About our Guide